 2nd Place: Hannah Burton & Ryan Eskalis, University of Maryland; ViewFinder: The Missing Half.

-(The ViewFinder were produced for the campus PALS project in Howard County and Anne Arundel County.)
+(The ViewFinder reports were produced for the campus PALS project in Howard County and Anne Arundel County.)